Kurokawa & Kuju 黒川＆九重

 The Kurokawa and Kuju areas in Kyushu , Japan's southern island, are some of the most spectacular places to see the natural landscape of Japan.
 Mountains for scenic hiking and hot springs for unwinding make it a popular area with visitors looking for some outdoor adventure and relaxation.

-In the Aso-Kuju National Park, the Kuju mountain range boasts the highest peak on Kyushu, as well as Mt.
+In the Aso-Kuju National Park , the Kuju mountain range boasts the highest peak on Kyushu, as well as Mt.
 Aso, the country's largest active volcano.
-Nestled in these mountains is Kurokawa Onsen, a classic hot spring town.
+Near these mountains is Kurokawa Onsen, a classic hot spring town.

 - Dipping in a natural "soda pop hot spring" in Kuju